-You can’t go wrong with a freshly baked scone.
-Simple to master and can be whipped up in a matter of minutes!
-We served ours with Rhoddas Clotted Cream and Bonne Maman Rhubarb and Strawberry Conserve and Raspberry Conserve.
+It's a British classic and is at the heart of the 'cream or jam first' debate.
+Simple to master and can be whipped up in a matter of minutes - you really can't go wrong.
+We served ours with Rodda's Clotted Cream and either Bonne Maman Rhubarb, Strawberry or Raspberry Conserve.

 450g self-raising flour plus extra for dusting

 2 medium Clarence Court hens eggs plus 1 beaten